MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-limits.md

 ---
 # Microsoft Planner limits

-This article describes the current limitations that are applicable to Microsoft Planner.
+This article describes the current limits that apply to Microsoft Planner.

-## Plan limitations
+## Plan limits

 |Field  |Limit  |
 |---------|---------|